mesosphere/dcos-commons/docs/developer-guide.md

 # Introduction to DC/OS Service Definitions

 At the highest level of abstraction, a DC/OS service breaks down into *which* tasks to launch and *how* to launch them.
-The [ServiceSpec](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/ServiceSpec.java) defines what a service is and [Plan](#plans)[s] define how to control it in deployment, update, and failure scenarios.
-The [ServiceSpec](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/ServiceSpec.java) and [Plan](#plans)[s] are [packaged](#packaging) so that the service can be deployed on a DC/OS cluster from Universe.
+The `[ServiceSpec](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/ServiceSpec.java)` defines what a service is and `[Plan](#plans)[s]` define how to control it in deployment, update, and failure scenarios.
+The `[ServiceSpec](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/ServiceSpec.java)` and `[Plan](#plans)[s]` are [packaged](#packaging) so that the service can be deployed on a DC/OS cluster from Universe.

 <a name="service-spec"></a>
 ## ServiceSpec

-There are two ways to generate a valid ServiceSpec:  creating a YAML file or  writing Java code.
-Both produce a valid implementation of the Java ServiceSpec interface.
-A ServiceSpec may be used to launch one or more instances of the same service within a DC/OS cluster.
+There are two ways to generate a valid `ServiceSpec`: creating a YAML file or writing Java code.
+Both produce a valid implementation of the Java `ServiceSpec` interface.
+A `ServiceSpec` may be used to launch one or more instances of the same service within a DC/OS cluster.

-For example, one could write a ServiceSpec that describes a DC/OS service that deploys a Kafka cluster.
+For example, one could write a `ServiceSpec` that describes a DC/OS service that deploys a Kafka cluster.
 One could then install one or more instances of a Kafka cluster in a DC/OS cluster.
-A ServiceSpec is in this sense similar to a class definition, which may be used to create many objects that are instances of the class.
+A `ServiceSpec` is in this sense similar to a class definition, which may be used to create many objects that are instances of the class.

-### Annotated Example of a ServiceSpec
+### Annotated Example of a `ServiceSpec`

 This simple YAML definition of a DC/OS service that prints "hello world" to stdout in a container sandbox every 1000 seconds.

     name: "hello-world"

     scheduler:
       principal: "hello-world-principal"
       api-port: {{PORT_API}}
     pods:
       hello-world-pod:
         count: 1
         tasks:
           hello-world-task:
             goal: RUNNING
             cmd: "echo hello world && sleep 1000"
             cpus: 0.1
             memory: 512

 * **name**:  This is the name of an instance of a DC/OS service.
 No two instances of any service may have the same name in the same cluster.

 * **scheduler**: The Scheduler manages the service and keeps it running.
 This section contains settings which apply to the Scheduler.
-The scheduler section may be omitted to use reasonable defaults for all of these settings.
+The `scheduler` section may be omitted to use reasonable defaults for all of these settings.

     * **principal**: This is the Mesos principal used when registering the framework.
 In secure Enterprise clusters, this principal must have the necessary permission to perform the actions of a scheduler.
-This setting may be omitted in which case it defaults to "<svcname>-principal".
+This setting may be omitted in which case it defaults to `<svcname>-principal`.

     * **api-port**: By default, a DC/OS service written with the SDK provides a number of REST API endpoints that may be used to examine the state of a service as well as alter its operation.
 In order to expose the endpoints, you must define on which port the HTTP server providing those endpoints should listen.
 You can also add custom service-specific endpoints.
 Learn more in the [Defining a Target Configuration section](#define-target-config).
-This setting may be omitted in which case it defaults to the "PORT_API" envvar provided by Marathon.
+This setting may be omitted in which case it defaults to the `PORT_API` envvar provided by Marathon.

 * **Pods**: A pod can be defined most simply as a set of tasks.

 * **hello-world-pod**: This is the name of a type of a pod.
-You can choose any name for a pod type  In this example, we have one kind of pod defined and its name is hello-world-pod.
+You can choose any name for a pod type  In this example, we have one kind of pod defined and its name is `hello-world-pod`.

 * **count**: The number of instances of the pod.